 A “sustainability-related” course incorporates sustainability as a distinct course component or module, or concentrate on a single sustainability principle or issue.

 The Office of Sustainability asked faculty to use the above guidance to self-identify whether any of their classes were sustainability-focused or sustainability-related.
-The first survey was conducted in January, 2011.
-It found that 785 courses offered during the Fall, Spring, or Summer 2010 semesters at American University were "sustainability-focused" or "sustainability-related."
+In 2015, nearly 500 courses were identified as such.

 In addition to offering many courses that teach sustainability, the Center for Teaching Excellence offers a Green Teaching Certificate program to help faculty green their classrooms.
 The Green Teaching Certificate provides a checklist for teachers to learn ways of reducing paper and energy consumption.
 Courses taught by teachers who have completed the checklist are identified with a "certified green course" green apple logo.